vasantakmr/gurucodes-data/learn/modules/python-strings/intro-to-strings.md

 title: "Introduction to Strings"
 ---

-## Introduction to Strings

-A **string** in Python is a sequence of characters enclosed within single quotes (`'`) or double quotes (`"`).
+A **string** is a sequence of characters enclosed within single quotes (`'`) or double quotes (`"`).
 Strings are **immutable**, meaning once they are created, their contents cannot be modified.
 Strings in Python are powerful and come with many built-in methods for manipulation and formatting.

 ### Example:
 ```python